 First Progress Platinum Prestige MasterCard® Secured Credit Card– Spending limits vary by applicant, but that depends on how much you load onto the card.
 The 14.99% variable APR isn’t too bad considering how high some other secured card APR’s can get.

 If you’re still confused at how secured cards work, read this article.

 Most people who think of credit cards typically are thinking about an unsecured credit card.
 If you have no credit history you may be able to get approved for an unsecured card, but you will likely have a low credit limit to start.
 This may not allow you to buy that new TV you really want, but it will allow you to build your credit without putting your own money down first.
 If you charge your card consistently and pay it back in full each month, you’ll have a great score in no time.
 Popular options include:

-Credit One Bank® Gas Rewards Credit Card- This is one of the very few credit cards for those with no credit or poor credit, that offers rewards.
-Card holders earn 1% back on all gas purchases with no limit to the numbers of rewards you can earn.
-There is a rather high annual fee, but it is reduced for the first year.
-You also have the option to choose your card design from their premium gallery.
+Credit One Bank® Gas Rewards Credit Card- This is one of the very few credit cards for those with fair. poor, or no credit that offers rewards.
+Cardholders can earn 1% back on all gas purchases with no limit to the numbers of rewards you can earn.
+The annual fee is a range of #35-#99, depending on your creditworthiness.
+You also have the option to choose the credit card design from their premium gallery.